nokome/ubuntu-bits/optimus-triple-monitor.md

 Apply [liskin's patch](https://github.com/liskin/patches/blob/master/hacks/xserver-xorg-video-intel-2.18.0_virtual_crtc.patch)
 so that the Intel Graphics Driver supports a VIRTUAL display which will be `screenclone`'d to the NVidia card.

+Initially when I applied this patch (doing the commands below) my system hung on reboot.
-I found I had to use updated version of `xserver-xorg-video-intel` from `ubuntu-x-swat` to avoid a freeze on boot so I did this first.
+I found I had to use updated version (2.19.0 instead of 2.17.4) of `xserver-xorg-video-intel` from `ubuntu-x-swat` to avoid this...

 ```sh
 sudo add-apt-repository ppa:ubuntu-x-swat/x-updates